Phase Three plan

 Future Conversations: Research shows that most people prefer avoidance and denial to engaging with the future outlook.
 The aim of this project is to offer materials and facilitation to help disadvantaged individuals and community groups to explore the upsides and downsides of the next 10-20 years, and to raise their skills and confidence to enjoy the years ahead, drawing on natural resilience, deep ecology and other methods.
 We are exploring partner organisations for pilot groups in several locations, aiming to start in late or early 2019.

 Everyday Positive: The aim of this project is to offer simple, highly accessible resilience tools to more mainstream individuals and community groups, preferably in an outdoor setting which helps learning and wellbeing.

 Everyday Positive will offer easy ways to handle stress, as an add-on to a range of outdoor activities such as running, rambling, sports and conservation.

 Partners are a central element of our strategy for this project, and we welcome approaches from other potential partner organisations.
 Those already involved include:

 - Schumacher Institute: This non-profit think tank and research network headquartered in Bristol is our lead partner, with many years’ experience in exploring futures issues.

 - Westminster Centre for Resilience: A leading expert in resilience research and training for public and private sectors, and strengths in evaluation of such work: part of Westminster College, London.

 - Wisdom Tree/Hazel Hill Trust: Both organisations were founded by Alan Heeks, who is actively involved in both of them.
-Wisdom Tree lead resilience trainings for front-line services and their individuals, many of them at Hazel Hill Wood, which is a 70-acre conservation woodland and education centre near Salisbury.
+Wisdom Tree lead resilience trainings for front-line services and their individuals, many of them at Hazel Hill Wood, which is a registered charity, 70-acre conservation woodland and education centre near Salisbury.